floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

   #linebreak()
   Keywords: _automated tool, machine learning, static analysis, dynamic analysis, hybrid analysis_

+We formulated the search query by combining the keywords related to the topics.
-The resulting search query can be expressed as follows:
+It can be expressed as the following boolean query:

 #figure(
   code(